Solar energy

 It was this approach that enabled the custom PVT panels to meet the needs of the fossil-free sailboat, as well as being affordable enough to produce.
 This is a tough balance to strike in these instances.

-Excitingly, these hybrid panels designed by Zero and its partners could have interesting applications for domestic purposes too, as they could be installed on buildings to harvest both electrical and thermal energy.
+Excitingly, these hybrid panels designed by the project team and its partners could have interesting applications for domestic purposes too, as they could be installed on buildings to harvest both electrical and thermal energy.

-This is why projects like Foundation Zero's sailboat are vital.
+This is why innovation such as this one are vital.
 Making concentrated efficency gains in things like PVT panels not only benefits the maritime industry, but can also help make other structures greener and more sustainable.
 If we're going to enter a renewable future, we need to do it one step at a time.

 {Foundation⁰}